 So why place importance on automation of marketing and business development?
 Well, it’s a competitive market.
 You need to stand out from the crowd and this is where automation can really help nurture and provide a truly unique service.
 Do you know the best way to engage with your clients and prospects?
 This is where marketing automation helps by delivering intelligent workflows with all channels aligned from social media and email through to your website SEO helping you gain a clear picture and understanding of your client’s behaviour.

 However, we can’t touch on the automation results without mentioning Artificial Intelligence (AI).
 We were interested in the reminder that LPM provided us on the adoption of AI technology in legal firms.
 A question posed two years ago in 2017 – over what timescale do you think your firm will be using some form of AI technology or machine learning technology?
 With 16% already using AI; a further quarter (25%) said within the next two years, and 31% stated within five years.
 So, if companies have lived up to these expectations over 70% of firms are on the case with adopting AI technology in some shape or form.
 We wonder, however, whether those who said ‘never’ two years ago have since changed their minds as technology has evolved?

 So, if you’re striving for that holistic view of both outbound and inbound activities, then automation can offer legal firms and its rainmakers’ real benefits in terms of enhanced engagement with clients.

-Get in touch today and let’s chat about how we can provide the technology partnership that’s right for you.
+Book a consultation with Symphony and let’s chat about how we can provide the technology partnership that’s right for you.